 Heart disease is the leading cause of death for men and women.
 The most common type of heart disease is coronary artery disease, which can lead to a heart attack.

-While some heart attacks are sudden and intense, other heart attacks can start slowly, with mild pain or discomfort.
+While some heart attacks are sudden and intense, other heart attacks can start slowly with mild pain or discomfort.
 Often people aren't sure what's wrong and wait too long before getting help.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.